GIScience/gis-training-resource-center/_sources/content/Wiki/en_qgis_automatisation_wiki.md

 **VIDEO**

 ### Model Components
-**Inputs/Outputs**: The model starts with input data and produces output filesi **Algorithms**: Algorithms or Tools are specific geoprocessing steps that perform specific tasks, such as clipping, reprojecting or buffering.
+**Inputs/Outputs**: The model starts with input data and produces output files.
+**Algorithms**: Algorithms or Tools are specific geoprocessing steps that perform specific tasks, such as clipping, reprojecting or buffering.

 ### Create and save model

 **Add Inputs**
 You can add Spaces for input files via the "Inputs" Window on the left.
 Expand "Parameters" and choose the kind of Input type you need.
-For example "Vector Layer" for a layer with administrative districts or "CRS" for a coordinate refernece system that is needed for multiple reprojections in the model.
+For example "Vector Layer" for a layer with administrative districts or "CRS" for a coordinate reference system that is needed for multiple reprojections in the model.

 Addition if inputs is possible by double clicking or via drag and drop.